-The purpose of this management plan is to guide an adaptive management process that supports the research mission and protects natural resources.
+The purpose of this management plan is to guide an adaptive management process that balances the research mission with the objectives of the landowner while adequately protecting natural resources.
 This plan has an intended timeline of approximately five years.

 INTRODUCTION